Andrew Budson: Research

-Budson’s research primarily focuses on understanding memory and memory distortions in patients with Alzheimer’s disease and other neurological disorders, while using the techniques of experimental psychology and cognitive neuroscience.
+Budson's research primarily focuses on understanding memory and memory distortions in patients with Alzheimer's disease and other neurological disorders, while using the techniques of experimental psychology and cognitive neuroscience.
 For his research in the field, he was awarded the Norman Geschwind Prize in Behavioral Neurology in 2008 and the Research Award in Geriatric Neurology in 2009, both from the American Academy of Neurology.
-He is also the recipient of federal funding since 1998 including F32, K23, R01, and VA Merit grants, all related to aging and AD.
+He has received federal funding since 1998 including F32, K23, R01, and VA Merit grants, all related to aging and AD.

-Alzheimer’s disease and dementia
+Alzheimer's disease and dementia

-Budson has focused his research on understanding false memory in patients with Alzheimer’s disease (AD) dementia, with particular attention on investigating the underlying mechanisms that cause an increased incidence of false memory in these patients, and determining if there are methods to help reduce the amount of false memory that occurs in these patients.
+Budson has focused his research on understanding false memory in patients with Alzheimer's disease (AD) dementia, with particular attention on investigating the underlying mechanisms that cause an increased incidence of false memory in these patients, and determining if there are methods to help reduce the amount of false memory that occurs in these patients.

 Budson discussed structural network differences in individuals with mild cognitive impairment (MCI) with high versus low executive abilities, and found that patients with AD have an increased reliance on gist-based memory, which leads to their increased incidence of false memory relative to healthy older controls.
-In this work, he also discovered that patients with AD have impairments in item-specific recollection mechanisms.
-This prevents them from using their recall of “true” memories to combat information they never encountered (false memories).
+In this work, he discovered that patients with AD have impairments in item-specific recollection mechanisms.
+This prevents them from using their recall of "true" memories to combat information they never encountered (false memories).

-Budson also introduced and evaluated strategies that patients with AD can use to reduce false memories.
-He highlighted that healthy older adults are able to use two strategies to reduce their false memory, the "distinctiveness heuristic" and the “recall-to-reject” strategy.
+He introduced and evaluated strategies that patients with AD can use to reduce false memories.
+He highlighted that healthy older adults are able to use two strategies to reduce their false memory, the "distinctiveness heuristic" and the "recall-to-reject" strategy.
 His research indicated that patients with AD are aware of these strategies, but can only use them to a limited capacity due to their general episodic memory impairment.
 In another study, he described the underlying neural correlates associated with the recollection and familiarity in both healthy populations and patients with AD and other dementias using electroencephalography (EEG) event-related potentials (ERPs) as well as structural and functional MRI.
 He demonstrated that false memory is generally associated with diminished N400 and Late Frontal Effects, and ERPs associated with the memorial mechanisms of familiarity and recollection are enhanced when perceptually rich stimuli are used, such as pictures.

 Chronic Traumatic Encephalopathy (CTE)

 Budson, along with co-workers, worked extensively to understand better chronic traumatic encephalopathy (CTE), a cause of dementia that has been discovered to be more prevalent than previously thought.
 He discovered new findings related to CTE including the diversity of its clinical presentation, the spectrum of its neuropathology, possible mechanisms related to blast injury, and its relation to motor neuron disease.

-Budson has published several textbooks to help explain Alzheimer’s disease and other cognitive disorders of aging to scientists and healthcare professionals.
-He has also published books for a lay audience on memory, memory loss, Alzheimer’s disease, and other causes of dementia.